4th June 2021

 - The use of unmanned aerial vehicles (UAVs or drones) has greatly enhanced the Geographe Bay research program in recent years.
 A laser-based system has been developed for use with a drone by Dunsborough volunteer and GMR Director, Ian Wiese, to enable more accurate whale measurements. (note: Ian Wiese is available for media interviews).

 - Passive Acoustic Monitoring (PAM).

-Acoustic data loggers were deployed in Geographe Bay between 2010-2014 to record the calls and songs of passing whales.
+Acoustic data loggers were deployed in Geographe Bay between 2010-2014 to record the calls and songs of passing whales as part of the South West Whale Ecology Study (SouWEST) through the Centre for Marine Science and Technology, Curtin University.
 Since the initial deployment, more than 12 papers using the acoustic data have been published in peer-reviewed journals or presented at scientific conferences.

 Geographe Marine Research Ltd will undertake further work in this field.
 For example, additional deployment of acoustic loggers will provide data for an assessment of any changes in the underwater noise environment, including from boat traffic, and human impacts on whales in Geographe Bay.